25 Cooking Mistakes That Ruin Your Food

 Adding too much food to the pan

 Each piece of food that you put in the pan needs to have enough room to cook evenly and thoroughly.
 A good rule of thumb is to evenly coat the bottom of the pan.
 Putting too much food in the pan will increase cooking time and cause the food to become mushy.
-Next, read about these brilliant kitchen shortcuts.
+Once you master how to avoid these cooking mistakes, check out these brilliant kitchen shortcuts.